haribharadwaj/syllabi/CSD1237_NeurosciComm.md

 If you have a disability for which you are or may be requesting an accommodation, you are encouraged to contact both your instructor and [Disability Resources and Services (DRS)](https://www.studentaffairs.pitt.edu/drs/), 140 William Pitt Union, (412) 648-7890, drsrecep@pitt.edu, (412) 228-5347 for P3 ASL users, as early as possible in the term.
 DRS will verify your disability and determine reasonable accommodations for this course.

 ## Copyright Notice
-These materials may be protected by copyright.
+All course materials may be protected by copyright.
 United States copyright law, 17 USC section 101, et seq., in addition to University policy and procedures, prohibit unauthorized duplication or retransmission of course materials.

 See [Library of Congress Copyright Office](https://www.copyright.gov/) and the [University Copyright Policy](https://www.policy.pitt.edu/sites/default/files/Policies/Community-Standards/Policy_CS_03.pdf).